rouanw/brewpack/README.md

 brewpack install --save git
 brewpack install --save --cask google-chrome

+# joined a new team? get the stuff you need
+brewpack install --repo example-company/funteam

 # got a new Mac? get all your stuff back.
 brewpack install
 ```